 Knowing how to pack a roof box carrier means knowing where things should go and knowing how things should be oriented.
 This will change depending on what kinds of things you are bringing on your trip.

 However, there are a lot of general tips that will be helpful for anybody packing for their vacation.
 When dealing with a roof box carrier, you are dealing with space that’s often more limited than your trunk.

 To maximize your space, you will have to be a little more strategic with how you load things.

 Here we go into some of the most important things to keep in mind when mounting, loading, and traveling with your roof box carrier.
 Take heed of these tips and enjoy a hassle-free travel experience without having to worry about your belongings or the box carrier itself.

 A well-loaded box carrier will be easier to unpack in the future and safer to travel with but it all starts with the way that you mount your equipment…

 5 Tips for Mounting Your Box Carrier

-Making sure that your carrier box is properly mounted is the first step to a successful trip.
-Once you have your carrier mounted, you can start learning how to pack a roof box carrier.
+Making sure that your carrier box is properly mounted is the first step to a successful (and safe) trip.
+Once you have your carrier mounted, you can start learning how to pack your roof box carrier.

 Every rooftop box will be different so it’s important to follow all of these steps to ensure that you get yours mounted correctly before you leave for vacation.